-Patriot Battery Metals Inc. (formerly Gaia Metals Corp.) (the "Company") was incorporated on May 10, 2007 under the British Columbia Business Corporations Act.
-The principal business of the Company and its subsidiaries is the identification, evaluation and acquisition of exploration and evaluation properties, as well as exploration of those properties once acquired The Company is domiciled in Canada and is a reporting issuer in British Columbia and Alberta, with its common shares publicly traded on the Canadian Securities Exchange (the "Exchange") on a post-consolidated basis under the stock symbol "PMET" (Note 17).
-The address of its head office and records office is Suite 500, 666 Burrard Street, Vancouver, British Columbia, Canada, V6C 3P6.
+Patriot Battery Metals Inc. (formerly Gaia Metals Corp.) (the "Company" or "Patriot") was incorporated on May 10, 2007 under the British Columbia Business Corporations Act.
+The principal business of the Company and its subsidiaries is the identification, evaluation and acquisition of exploration and evaluation properties, as well as exploration of those properties once acquired The Company is domiciled in Canada and is a reporting issuer in British Columbia and Alberta.
+The address of its head office and records office is Suite 700-838 W Hastings Street Vancouver, BC V6C 0A6.
 The Company has mineral properties in British Columbia, Northwest Territories, Quebec, and Idaho, USA.

-On October 17, 2019, the shares of the Company commenced trading on TSXV on a consolidated basis under the stock symbol "GMC".
+On October 17, 2019, the Company's common shares were consolidated on a ten old for one new share basis and the Company's name was changed from 92 Resources Corp. to Gaia Metals Corp.
+On the same date, the shares of the Company commenced trading on TSXV on a consolidated basis under the stock symbol "GMC".